-There are many factors to consider when shopping for equipment
+There are many factors to consider when shopping for equipment.

 When it comes to selecting tools and equipment for your shop, any decision to do so cannot be taken lightly.
-The complexity of modern vehicle construction and the repair procedures required mean that often, shops will be faced with the decision of acquiring specific tooling to fix specific vehicles from a specific OEM.
+The complexity of modern vehicle construction and the repair procedures required means that often, shops will be faced with the decision of acquiring specific tooling to fix specific vehicles from a specific OEM.

 Many OEMs work with specific equipment vendors, whose equipment is certified for repair procedures from a particular vehicle or vehicle manufacturer.